mologie/blog/_posts/2017-12-26-liberios-cmdline-utils.md

 above.
 This download provides zero benefit for the average iOS/Cydia user and might, if used improperly, put their device into a state that's not automatically fixed by common tools.

-{% 🌐 If you've got the full archive installed, simply run `upgrade_mologie_binpack` to update to the next version.
-Users, who pick out binaries, will have to do so by hand again when updating. %}
+{% comment %}🌐 If you've got the full archive installed, simply run `upgrade_mologie_binpack` to update to the next version.
+Users, who pick out binaries, will have to do so by hand again when updating.{% endcomment %}

 The standard disclaimer applies: No warrenty implied.